ayasrah/mahaam/mahaam-docs/docs/module/transactions.md

-# Transaction Management
+# Transactions Management

 ### Overview

-Transaction management is treating a set of db operations as a single unit, **all succeed or none**.
+Transactions management is treating a set of db operations as a single unit, **all succeed or none**.

 ### Purpose